Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 acr1030

-72k USS Memphis (Armored Cruiser No. 10) wrecked at Santo Domingo, Dominican Republic, where she was thrown ashore by tidal waves on the afternoon of 29 August 1916.
+72k USS Memphis (ARC-10) wrecked at Santo Domingo, Dominican Republic, where she was thrown ashore by tidal waves on the afternoon of 29 August 1916.
 This view probably was taken early on 30 August, as the ship appears to be abandoned.
 Note the U.S. Ensign hanging from the ship's stern where the flagstaff had broken away, and the embarkation ladder hanging from the port side deck edge by the after gun turret.
 Photographed by the local U.S. Consul, Carl M.J. von Zeilinski.

 U.S. Naval Historical Center Photograph #NH 46223.